packnback/site/packnback.github.io/content/blog/programming_languages.md

 Nim really does feel like the speed of C with the ease+fun of python.
 A positive sign is the commit frequency is increasing over time, and they got sponsorship recently, but the project is far from mainstream.

+edit: I had previously put Nim at a popularity lower than Zig, this is false by most metrics so swapped the scores.

 ### [Rust](https://www.rust-lang.org)